 - Significant fractures of the calcaneal body.

 Intra-articular fractures are more commonly treated with a combination of

 - Arthrodesis of the subtalar and calcaneocuboid joints.

 Treatment goals of operative modalities are the restoration of heel height and length, eealignment of the posterior facet of the subtalar joint and restoration of the mechanical axis of the hindfoot.

 Depending on the injury, patient profile and comorbid conditions, different combinations may be attempted.

-Surgery for calcaneus fractures should be delayed, ideally for 10-14 days, in the presence of significant edema or fracture blister formation except in open fractures and presence of a compartment syndrome in the foot which are treated as emergency cases.
+Surgery for calcaneus fractures should be delayed, ideally for 10-14 days, in the presence of significant edema or fracture blister formation except in open fractures and presence of compartment syndrome in the foot which is treated as emergency cases.

-It is done in calcanelcalcaneal stress fractures and undisplaced intraarticular fractures and for extraarticular fractures.
+It is done in calcaneal stress fractures and undisplaced intraarticular fractures and for extraarticular fractures.